 Jumping Flea Arpeggiator

 Thirty etudes for the High G ukulele.
-Every chord, every key, everywhere on the fretboard.

 Download the entire book HERE.
 Print it out double sided and put it in a binder.
 (Or send the PDF over to Kinko’s and have them spiral bind it with some plastic covers.)
 You can also buy a pre-printed and spiral-bound copy from me in the shop.